kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/examples.md

 where `1b4e28ba-2fa1-11ec-8d3d-0242ac130003`,
 `1b4e28ba-2fa1-11ec-8d3d-0242ac130004` and
-`1b4e28ba-2fa1-11ec-8d3d-0242ac130005` are the UUIDs of the already provisioned volumes in the OpenStack cloud.
-The scheduler will try to place the volume in the same block storage server as the volume with UUID `1b4e28ba-2fa1-11ec-8d3d-0242ac130003` and avoid placing the volume in the same block storage server as the volumes with UUIDs `1b4e28ba-2fa1-11ec-8d3d-0242ac130004` and `1b4e28ba-2fa1-11ec-8d3d-0242ac130005`.
+`pv-k8s--cluster-1b5f47bf-0119-442e-8529-254c36e43644` are names or UUIDs of the already provisioned volumes in the OpenStack cloud.
+The scheduler will try to place the volume in the same block storage server as the volume with the `1b4e28ba-2fa1-11ec-8d3d-0242ac130003` UUID and avoid placing the volume in the same block storage server as the volumes with the `1b4e28ba-2fa1-11ec-8d3d-0242ac130004` UUID and the `pv-k8s--cluster-1b5f47bf-0119-442e-8529-254c36e43644` volume name.
 If the scheduler hints are not satisfied, the volume will not be provisioned with an error message in the controller logs.